qamaruddin-khichi/PowerBIProject4-Madhav-ECOMMERCE-SALES-DASHBOARD/README.md

 ### Conclusion

 The Madhav ECOMMERCE SALES DASHBOARD provides valuable insights into Madhav's e-commerce sales performance.
-By identifying seasonal trends and top performing products/customers, Madhav can make informed decisions to optimize its e-commerce sales strategy and profitability.
+By identifying seasonal trends and top-performing products/customers, Madhav can make informed decisions to optimize its e-commerce sales strategy and profitability.